PolynomialTime/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "AI Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "AI Lab at The University of Auckland."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are an AI research group at the [University of Acukland](https://www.auckland.ac.nz).
+Our aim is to explore and understand artificial intelligence from both theory and industry.
+Our research interests cover a wide range of topics across the modern AI world, including reinforcement learning, multi-agent systems, natural language processing and complex network analysis.
+This research group is led by Dr. [Jiamou Liu](cs.auckland.ac.nz/~jliu036).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >